 Call for Papers

-If you would like to submit a paper for one of the proposed panels listed below, please contact the panel convenor for approval before submitting an abstract using the online form.
-We recommend contacting panel convenors before 30 April.
+If you would like to submit a paper for one of the proposed panels listed on the PHA website, please contact the panel convenor for approval before submitting this form.
+We recommend contacting panel convenors before 30 June.

 Scholars proposing individual papers unrelated to the panels are welcome to apply.

 The Call for Papers will remain open until 31 August 2021.
 Conference registration and fees will be announced at a later date.

 Panels (click here for more details):

 1. Global Encounters and Indigenous People: In the imaginary and in their own words.
 (Lynette Russell)